isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution656.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-6020
+Direct Purchase

 ### Support Level
-Up to Additional criteria:
- Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR for SMEs <br>
+Up to 80% for SMEs <br>
-Up to Active for non-SMEs
+N.A. for non-SMEs

 ### Things to Note
-Company Name:OCi System Pte Ltd
-Web URL: www.ocisystem.com/accounting-system/
-Contact Hotline: 62955177
-Contact Email: sales@ocisg.com
+Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR

 ### Contact Information
-N.A.
+Nspire Group Pte Ltd<br>https://www.RavenPOS.com<br>Email: ravenpos@gmail.com<br>Tel: +65 6100 2628

-Interested companies can get a quotation from your selected vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.
+Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.